 Take the FMCG drinks market for example, where the speed of laser coding is critical to productivity.
 The frequency at which a laser is firing, the wavelength at which it operates and the power density it generates are all factors that govern how quickly and accurately a laser can operate.

-However, what manufacturers increasingly understand is that fume and dust extraction technology, such as the portable systems developed by BOFA, also needs to keep pace with line speeds to filter particulate that could otherwise contaminate laser lenses, damage product quality or negatively impact on atmosphere management.
+However, what manufacturers increasingly understand is that laser fume and dust extraction technology, such as the portable systems developed by Donaldson BOFA, also needs to keep pace with line speeds to filter particulate that could otherwise contaminate laser lenses, damage product quality or negatively impact on atmosphere management.

-For BOFA, this means understanding the size and chemical profile of emissions in order to implement an appropriate filtration strategy.
+For Donaldson BOFA, this means understanding the size and chemical profile of emissions in order to implement an appropriate filtration strategy.
 At the same time, understanding the impact of momentum on the ability of particulate to ‘travel’ beyond the point of ablation requires detailed airflow analysis and a corresponding refinement of system architecture and control systems.

 “This engagement will enable our engineers to make a detailed assessment of what is being emitted and recommend the precise system design to create optimal conditions for laser performance and to return clean air into the workplace.”